 This Code may only be varied in accordance with the provisions of this Section D.

-Each variation of this Code must commence with a proposal made in accordance with the provisions of this Section D1 (a Draft Proposal) or a direction under Section D9A (Authority-Led Variations).
+Each variation of this Code must commence with a proposal made in accordance with the provisions of this Section D1 (Raising Draft Proposals) or a direction under Section D11 (Significant Code Reviews and Authority-Led Variations).

+A Draft Proposal may be raised to identify and assess an issue with this Code and determine whether a variation to this Code is required to resolve it, subject to the provisions of Section D4 (Development Stage).

+A Draft Proposal may be converted to and subsequently progressed as a Modification Proposal to develop and assess a variation to this Code to resolve the identified issue once the Panel has agreed it should be progressed further in accordance with Sections D4.5 and D4.6 (Consideration by the Change Sub-Committee).

 Persons Entitled to Submit Draft Proposals

 A Draft Proposal may be submitted by any of the following persons (the Proposer):